- Many users found the file or directory corrupted and unreadable when trying to access data on their Windows 10 PCs.

 - Click the Finish button to complete the process.

-If the drive is already partitioned, you just have to format it from This PC.
+If the drive is partitioned, you must format it from This PC.
 To do that, follow these steps:

-- When Format window opens, enter the Volume label, choose File system type and click the Start button to start the formatting process.
+- When the Format window opens, enter the Volume label, choose File system type, and click the Start button to start the formatting process.